ymidhileshkumar/gesture-controlled-robot/README.md

    ```
 4. Position your hand in front of the webcam.
 The system will detect gestures and send corresponding servo commands to the Arduino.
 5. Watch the robotic arm move in real time based on your hand gestures!
+## 🎬 Demo Video

+A demonstration of the final output is included in the file `gesture_controlled.mp4`.
+This video shows the robotic arm being controlled by hand gestures in real time.